DataDog/integrations-extras/firefly/README.md

 ### Configure Firefly - Datadog Integration:
 1. From your Firefly UI, go to: **Settings > Integrations > Datadog**
-2. In order to create the integration you’ll have to:
+2. In order to create the integration you will have to:
     * Create a new application key
       * Copy the application key and paste it into the dedicated line
     * Create a new API key